 Holiday packing is a fine art, much like calligraphy or maintaining a diet for that beach body, which is why we shared our top airline baggage tips.
 Yet it can often be harder to know what you dont need to take on holiday than what you do.

 But worry not, dear travellers!
-Weve put together a list of the things you dont need to take on holiday to help you travel better and pack like a pro:
+Weve put together a list of the things you dont need to take on holiday to help you pack like a pro.

 Do I need to bring my hairdryer on holiday?